-Increasing 46 by 13 Percent: A Comprehensive Guide
+Increasing 46 by 13 Percent: A thorough look

 Finding 13% of 46 and adding it back to the original number might seem like a simple task, but understanding the underlying concepts is crucial for anyone working with percentages, whether it's in financial calculations, scientific analysis, or everyday life.
-This comprehensive guide will walk you through various methods of calculating this increase, delve into the theoretical background of percentages, and explore practical applications.
+This practical guide will walk you through various methods of calculating this increase, break down the theoretical background of percentages, and explore practical applications.
 We'll also address common misconceptions and answer frequently asked questions.

 Understanding Percentages: The Foundation

 Before diving into the calculation, let's solidify our understanding of percentages.
-A percentage is simply a fraction expressed as a part of 100.
-For example, 13% means 13 out of 100, or 13/100.
+This leads to a percentage is simply a fraction expressed as a part of 100.
+Take this: 13% means 13 out of 100, or 13/100.
 This can be represented as a decimal (0.13) or a fraction.
 Understanding this fundamental concept is vital for solving percentage-based problems.

 Method 1: Using the Decimal Equivalent